Gunnar Ekelöf: Mid-career

+Recognition

 In April 1958, Ekelöf was elected a member of the Swedish Academy, succeeding author Bertil Malmberg on chair 18 in December the same year.
 En Mölna-elegi ("A Mölna Elegy", 1960), a lengthy elegy Ekelöf had already begun composing in the 1930s, was a highly personal collection of free associations, moods and memories featuring intertextual references to Emanuel Swedenborg, Carl Michael Bellman, August Strindberg, Edith Södergran, and others.
-The poems deal with the Proustian theme of memory and has been called Ekelöf's most Joycean work.
+The poems deal with the Proustian theme of memory; the collection has been called Ekelöf's most Joycean work.
 On its publication, the book received strongly positive reviews by contemporary critics.

+Last works

 Ekelöf's last works, Dīwān över Fursten av Emgión (1965, ``Diwan on the Prince of Emgion``), Sagan om Fatumeh (1966, "The Tale of Fatumeh") and Vägvisare till underjorden (1967, "Guide to the Underworld") was a trilogy with Byzantine theme.
-The trilogy was inspired by journey to Istanbul and Izmir in 1965 that resulted in an outburst of creativity.
+The trilogy was inspired by journey to Istanbul and İzmir in 1965 that resulted in an outburst of creativity.
 In his diary, Ekelöf described the visit as a revelation that would change his life.
 Dīwān över Fursten av Emgión tells the story of the fictive Prince of Emgión who participated in the Battle of Manzikert, was captured, tortured and blinded, and then jailed in Constantinople for ten years.
 On his way home, the Prince is accompanied by a mysterious woman, assisting him in his blindness.
 For this book, Ekelöf was awarded the Nordic Council Literature Prize in 1966.

-Ekelöf died on 16 March 1968.
-According to his will, his ashes were scattered in the river Pactolus in Turkey.

 Legacy

-He is remembered as one of the first Surrealist poets of Sweden.
+Ekelöf is remembered as one of the first surrealist poets of Sweden.
+He died on 16 March 1968 in Sigtuna.
+According to his will, his ashes were scattered in the river Pactolus (now the river Sart) in Salihli, Turkey.
+Ovid records the legend that King Midas divested himself of the golden touch by washing himself in that river.

-On the 103rd anniversary of his birth, 40 Swedish poetry enthusiasts gathered in Salihli, Turkey.
-Together with the deputy mayor, they honored Ekelöf's legacy in the city, which he came to admire ardently on a visit in 1965 and portrayed in several poems.
-In his will, he expressed his wish to be cremated and his ashes spread over the Sard stream in Salihli.
+On the 103rd anniversary of his birth, 40 Swedish poetry enthusiasts gathered in Salihli.
+Together with the deputy mayor, they honored Ekelöf's legacy in the city, which he had come to admire ardently on a visit in 1965, and had portrayed in several poems.
 A bust of Ekelöf by Gürdal Duyar was to have been placed there, but this was never done, and it now waits in the garden of the Swedish Embassy in Istanbul.